miso-lims/walkthroughs/0-0-admin-tasks.md

 # 6. Creating project and monthly reports

-MISO has some basic reporting capabilities.
-However, it also seems to contain dragons which periodically kill all of MISO when they are disturbed.
-If you require a report, please email gsi@oicr.on.ca for assistance.
+If you require a report, please {{ page.contact-admin }} for assistance.

 <a href="index">Home</a> | <a href="1-0-project-coordination">Project Coordination tutorial</a> >